 Space City Pinball League Season 6 Playoffs: A November to remember

 Note: Due to recent events, Shawn no longer recommends participation in Space City Pinball League events until further notice.
-Please see the Bayou City Pinball League website for alternatives.
+Please see this post for more information and the Bayou City Pinball League website for alternatives.

 So, a bit of a background on this one.
 I normally don’t make details like this part of these posts, but a lot happened between week 8 and the playoffs, some of it specific to me, some of it shared with a large part of the city.
 Specifically, the Houston Astros won the World Series on Wednesday.
 I was there for the watch party at Minute Maid Park; I got there early enough to not only be fourth or fifth in line for face painting (and before anyone judges, I was far from the only adult in line) but scored a front row seat (section 107, row 1, seat 6 and later seat 5; tickets were general admission).
 The euphoria from being a part of that, and things like making it onto who knows how much TV coverage (a nice side effect of being in the front row), took a good couple of days to die down.